For a new version of this article, click this link to Qspirit.net:

 Marcella Althaus-Reid was a queer theologian whose controversial books include “Indecent Theology” and “The Queer God.”
 Born in Argentina, she became the first woman appointed to a chair in the School of Divinity at the University of Edinburgh, Scotland in 2006.
-She held that post when she died at age 56 on Feb.
-20, 2009 -- six years ago today.
+She held that post when she died at age 56 on this date (Feb.
+20) in 2009.

 Althaus-Reid (May 11, 1952- Feb.
 20, 2009) was baptized as a Roman Catholic and grew up in Buenos Aires.
 She earned her first theological degree there from ISEDET (Instituto Superior Evangelico de Estudios Teologicos), Latin America’s renowned center for studying liberation theology, which emphasizes God’s “preferential option for the poor.”

 Next she gained recognition for working on social and community projects in the slums of Buenos Aires.
 As she continued her studies, Althaus-Reid applied the principles of liberation theology to women and sexual minorities, including LGBT people.